ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 Plugin Icon with Capacitor logo in app
 {:/comment}

 Capacitor also has a way to package these native modifications into [reusable Capacitor plugins](https://capacitor.ionicframework.com/docs/plugins/).
 Those can be published as npm packages, so other people can easily download and install them into their own projects.
-Of course they can also provide their own "web fallbacks" so the plugins work in the browser in PWAs as well.
+Of course, they can also provide their own "web fallbacks" so the plugins work in the browser in PWAs as well.

 ### Cordova Plugins